Home Chemistry Analytical Chemistry Ion Exchange Chromatography

 • The signal is fed to the recorder.
 The concentration of ions can be measured from the elution profile.

 Ion exchange chromatography is the most widely used chromatographic method for the purification and separation of cations and anions.
-It is used mostly for the separation or purification of proteins, amino acids, softening of water, and separation of metal.
+It is used mostly for the separation or purification of proteins and amino acids, the softening of water, and the separation of metal.

 Apart from the separation of cations and anions in analytical chemistry and biological chemistry, it is also used in different fields such as medicine, agriculture, pharmaceutical, and petrochemical industries.